-The approved projects involve innovations in the areas of Agrotechnology, Energy, Edtech, Digital Health, Medical Devices, Homeland Security and others
+The approved projects involve innovations in the areas of Automotive, Cyber Security, Healthcare IT, Homeland Security, Life Sciences, and others

-During its meeting last month, held in Tel Aviv, Israel, the Board of Governors of the Israel-U.S. Binational Industrial Research and Development (BIRD) Foundation approved $7.3 million in funding for eight new projects between U.S. and Israeli companies.
-In addition to the grants from BIRD, the projects will access private sector funding, boosting the total value of all projects to approximately $20.4 million.
+TEL AVIV, Israel, July 13, 2020 /PRNewswire/ -- During its meeting on June 23, 2020, held via video conference, the Board of Governors of the Israel-U.S. Binational Industrial Research and Development (BIRD) Foundation approved $8 million in funding for ten new projects between U.S. and Israeli companies.
+In addition to the grants from BIRD, the projects will access private sector funding, boosting the total value of all projects to approximately $20 million.

 The BIRD Foundation promotes collaborations between U.S. and Israeli companies in various technological fields for the purpose of joint product development.
 In addition to providing conditional grants of up to $1 million for approved projects, the Foundation assists by working with companies to identify potential strategic partners and facilitate introductions.

-Projects submitted to the BIRD Foundation are reviewed by evaluators appointed by the U.S. National Institute of Standards and Technology (NIST) and the Israel Innovation Authority.
+Projects submitted to the BIRD Foundation are reviewed by evaluators appointed by the National Institute of Standards and Technology (NIST) of the U.S. Department of Commerce, and the Israel Innovation Authority.

-The eight projects, approved by the Board of Governors, are in addition to the 974 projects, which the BIRD Foundation has approved for funding during its 41-year history.
-To date, BIRD's total investment in joint projects has been nearly $350 million, helping to generate direct and indirect sales of more than $10 billion.
+The ten projects approved by the Board of Governors are in addition to the 1000 projects which the BIRD Foundation has approved for funding during its 43-year history.
+To date, BIRD's total investment in joint projects is over $350 million, helping to generate direct and indirect sales of more than $10 billion.

 The projects approved include:

-The deadline for submission of Executive Summaries for the next BIRD cycle is March 6, 2019.
-Approval of projects will take place in June 2019.
+The deadline for submission of Executive Summaries for the next BIRD cycle is September 1, 2020.
+Approval of projects will take place during December 2020.